mdcrosby/animal-ai/README.md

 ## Version History

+- v3.0 **Note that due to the changes to controls and graphics agents trained on previous versions might not preform the same**
+  - Updated agent handling.
+The agent now comes to a stop more quickly when not moving forwards or backwards and accelerates slightly faster.
+  - Added new objects, spawners, signs, goal types (see [doc](docs/definitionsOfObjects.md))
+  - Added 3 animal skins to the player character.
+  - Updated graphics for many objects.
+Default shading on many previously plain objects make it easier to determine location(s)/velocity.
+  - Many improvements to documentation and examples.
+  - Fixed various bugs.
 - v2.2.3
   - Now you can specify multiple different arenas in a single yml config file ant the environment will cycle through them each time it resets
 - v2.2.2